Real-Gollum/Desktop-Sheep/README.md

 It works pretty much the same as the original, and should be compatible with Windows 10 & 11 (maybe even 7!
 But I cant test that).

 ## Installation ##
 Just download this repository.
-If windows or chrome blocks the execution/download, you have to find a solution yourself (I
+If windows or chrome blocks the execution/download, you have to find a solution yourself.
+Once started the program will automatically create two cursor files (For some reason cursors have to be loaded from a file, can´t use a virtual file) and register two keys.
+While running you can interact with the program through the task tray, and close it that way too.

 ## How did I do it? ##
 **(Pretty technical)**